Smana/smana.github.io/content/en/post/cnpg/index.md

 ## :bullseye: Our target

-Here I'm gonna try to give an **overview** of the main CloudNativePG features.
+Here I'm gonna try to give an **introduction** of the main CloudNativePG features.
 Basically the idea is to create a PostgreSQL database on a GKE cluster.
 Then we'll add a standby instance and we'll run a few resiliency tests.
 We may want to see how it behaves in terms of performances and what are the observability tools available.